The further you move in the sales organization you begin to realize that you have less impact on driving sales.

 So, what the hell are you doing?

 Most sales executives I speak with would adamantly agree that effective coaching delivers more sales.
-Yet, what are they doing about it?
+What are they doing about it?

 The harsh reality for sales executives is that they: